Limits of chordal graphs with bounded tree-width: Introduction

 where ${\boldsymbol \alpha} = (\boldsymbol \alpha_i)_{1 \le i \le t-1}$ is a $(t-1)$-dimensional vector of positive numbers and ${\boldsymbol \Sigma}$ is a $(t-1)\times(t-1)$-dimensional positive semi-definite matrix.

 In this paper, we extend the analytic study of labelled $k$-connected chordal graphs with bounded tree-width by introducing probabilistic methods.
 Instead of analyzing individual parameters using systems of equations for generating functions, our approach is to consider random graphs with a given number of vertices chosen uniformly.
 We then establish limit objects of the sequence of random graphs that encode asymptotic properties of the finite model.
+This is facilitated via hidden multi-type branching processes.
 In what follows, chordal graphs with bounded tree-width will be labelled unless otherwise specified.

 Our first result establishes the Brownian tree $\left( \mathscr{T}_e, d_{\mathscr{T}_e} , \mu_{\mathscr{T}_e} \right)$ constructed in~\cite{MR1085326,MR1166406,MR1207226} as the Gromov--Hausdorff--Prokhorov scaling limit.